TuxVinyards/qqX/README.md

 The installer does requires a default VM folder:

-- If you have existing virtual machines, start qqX and edit the settings file to point to where they are.
+- If you have existing *quickemu* virtual machines, start qqX and edit the settings file to point to where they are.

   ![copy location](https://github.com/TuxVinyards/qqX/assets/3956806/13ca993f-34aa-477a-878c-b859e5725c97)

-- If this is a new setup, one will be created in your Home folder, next to Downloads & Videos.
-If you wish to move or rename this, create a new folder using your file manager, start qqX & edit the settings to point to it.
-The old one may then be removed.
-When you are ready, start by installing a basic Linux distro, one that you are familiar with perhaps, which will tell you if your setup is okay.
+- 'VMQs' will be created in your Home folder, next to Downloads & Videos, if requested.

+- The default folder may be moved or renamed using your file manager.
+Start qqX and edit the settings to point to it.

+- If this is a new setup, installing a basic Linux distro, one that you are familiar with perhaps, will tell you if your setup is okay.

 When you know that everything is working correctly, you can start exploring ...